BY PASTOR T. O. BANSO

 The 10 Lessons

 3. Desire your Father’s will, not your own will.
 The prodigal son desired his own will, not his father’s will.
 It was not his father’s will to give him his inheritance when he asked for it, but he granted his request.
-Notice that the father didn’t give the elder brother his inheritance because he didn’t ask for it.
-But he allowed the will of the prodigal son to be done!
+Notice that because of him, his father divided his property between his two sons.
+Luke 15:12b says, “So he divided to them his livelihood” (New King James Version).
+In other words, the elder brother, who didn’t ask for his share of his father’s estate, also got his share, but, maybe, not yet handed over to him.
+Because his father told him later, “Son, you are always with me, and all that I have is yours” (Luke 15:31 New King James Version).
+By giving the younger son his share of his property, the father allowed the will of the prodigal son to be done!

 Don’t let God grant your will above His will for you.
 The will of God is already blessed.
 Like the father of the prodigal son, God, sometimes, allows us to have our way and our will!
 This is dangerous.

 4. Don’t walk out on God and your parents; don’t run away from home.
-Luke 15:13 says not many days after the younger son had collected his inheritance, he gathered all together, and travelled to a far country.
+Luke 15:13 says not many days after the younger son had collected his inheritance, he gathered all together and travelled to a far country.
 Obviously, that had been his plan all along.
-He only stayed around few days after collecting his inheritance before travelling abroad.
+He only stayed around a few days after collecting his inheritance before travelling abroad!
 He probably didn’t tell anyone his destination.

 If you’ve given your life to Jesus, don’t turn your back on God.
 Don’t love the world or the things in the world; if you love the world, the love of the Father is not in you (1 John 2:15).
 Don’t backslide; keep moving with God.
 Maintain unbroken fellowship with Him.

-Young man or woman, don’t leave home prematurely or run away from home.
-Rebellious children who do that regret later.
+Young men or women should not leave home prematurely or run away from home.
+Rebellious children who do that regret it later.
 Many of them go through needless suffering.
 It costs some of them their lives.
 Proverbs 27:8 says, “A person who strays from home is like a bird that strays from its nest” (New Living Translation).
 If you have strayed from home, return.
 If you’re nursing the idea, drop it now.
 It doesn’t pay.

 5. Don’t be wise in your eyes.
-The prodigal son thought he was wise, and even wiser than his father.
+The prodigal son thought he was wise and even wiser than his father.
 That was why he was too forward and asked his father for his inheritance.
-He felt he was wiser than his brother who continued serving his father and didn’t ask for his inheritance
+He felt he was wiser than his brother who continued serving his father even after he had divided his estate between them.
+The elder brother stayed back at home.

 Don’t think you’re wiser than God or His Word.
 The foolishness of God is wiser than men, and the weakness of God is stronger than men (1 Corinthians 1:25).
 Obey God; obey His Word.
-Don’t think you’re wiser than your parents, guardians or trainers.
-Don’t be wise in your own eyes (Proverbs 3:7; 12:15; 28:11, Isaiah 5:21).
-“Live in harmony with each other.
-Don’t try to act important, but enjoy the company of ordinary people.
-And don’t think you know it all!”
-(Romans 12:16 New Living Translation).
+Don’t think you’re wiser than your parents, guardians, or trainers.
+Don’t be wise in your own eyes (Proverbs 3:7; 12:15; 28:11; Isaiah 5:21).

 Don’t waste the investment of God in your life.
 Don’t waste the gifts and opportunities God has given you.
 Don’t receive the grace of God in vain (2 Corinthians 6:1).
 You cannot continue in sin that grace may abound (Romans 6:1).